How To Install a Kitchen Soap Dispenser

-A hand soap dish or bottle of commercial soap can be in the way when it clutters the countertop around your kitchen sink.
+A hand soap dish or bottle of commercial soap can get in the way and clutter the countertop around your kitchen sink.
 A handy alternative is to install a built-in liquid soap dispenser.
-Soap dispensers come in many styles and finishes to match your faucet.
+A sink with a soap dispenser is convenient and they come in many styles and finishes to match your faucet.
 Some faucet kits even include a matching soap dispenser.

 - Soap dispenser kit

-- Remove the knock-out opening on the top of your sink.
-Insert the pump handle fitting through the escutcheon plate and insert into the opening, with either the the foam or rubber washer it came with to seal the top portion.
-NOTE: If your dispenser did not come with a washer, use some plumbers putty.
-This will ensure no water can leak from the top of the sink when the soap dispenser gets wet.
+Remove the knockout opening on the top of your kitchen sink.
+Insert the pump handle fitting through the escutcheon plate.
+Use the foam or rubber washer it came with to seal the top portion.

-- From under the sink, thread the mounting nut onto the soap dispenser tailpiece, and hand-tighten to keep it in place.
-Before you tighten all the way, double-check the position of the soap dispenser on top of the sink.
-Use a pair of pliers or a basin wrench to tighten just slightly more than hand tight.
+From under the sink, thread the mounting nut onto the soap dispenser tailpiece, and hand-tighten it to keep it in place.
+Before you tighten it all the way, double-check the position of the soap dispenser on top of the sink.
+Use a pair of pliers or a basin wrench to tighten just slightly more than hand-tight.

-- Screw the soap bottle the soap dispenser onto the housing from under the sink.
+Screw the bottle to the soap dispenser housing from under the sink.
 This needs to be just less than hand-tight.